gargsaar/singlepage_website_ni/_posts/2019-08-01-command-line-basics.markdown

 * Print the current path: `echo $PATH`
 * Read manual of a command: `man <cmd>` (\[ENTER] to scroll, q to quit)
 * Add sudo automatically to the last command: `sudo !!`
-* Give your own name to a command: `alias cls=clear` (This sets up an alias called cls.
-It will be another name for clear.
-Alias for a sequence of command to be wrapped in quotes.)
+* Give your own name to a command: `alias cls=clear` (Alias for a sequence of command to be wrapped in quotes.
+To make alias permanent, add the commands in .zshrc)
 * Change the password of a user: `sudo passwd <username>`
 * Ping the server: `ping <URL>`
 * Simple text editor: `nano`